Bill Rutan: Early career

 Rutan was a frequent competitor in the Sports Car Club of America racing scene.
-In 1954 Rutan competed in the SCCA National Sports Car Championship at Thompson Raceway.
-In a Lester-MG Rutan finished third, behind Briggs Cunningham and Sherwood Johnston.
+In 1954, Rutan competed in the SCCA National Sports Car Championship at Thompson Raceway.
+In a Lester-MG, Rutan finished third, behind Briggs Cunningham and Sherwood Johnston.
 The racing driver won the same race in 1957.

-In 1955 Rutan made his first appearance in the 12 Hours of Sebring.
-Together with car owner William Brewster the duo attempted to win the S3.0 class in an Austin-Healey 100S.
-In that era the race was competed according to FIA World Sportscar Championship regulations.
+In 1955, Rutan made his first appearance in the 12 Hours of Sebring.
+Together with car owner William Brewster, the duo attempted to win the S3.0 class in an Austin-Healey 100S.
+In that era, the race was competed according to FIA World Sportscar Championship regulations.
 However, after 39 laps the team retired the car with a clutch problem.
-In 1958 Rutan competed in a Volvo at the Pikes Peak International Hill Climb for sportscars.
+In 1958, Rutan competed in a Volvo at the Pikes Peak International Hill Climb for sportscars.

 1958 Porsche Special

-Bill Rutan started building his own hillclimb racer in 1955.
+Rutan started building his own hillclimb racer in 1955.
 The car featured a 1945 Volkswagen front hood, longitudinals and center tube.
 The car was modified countless times as Rutan tried different body styles, engine positions, etc. In 1958 the car was fitted with a Porsche 356 Carrera engine.
 The frame, rollcage, rear suspension and cooling system were designed by Rutan himself.
 He called the car the Bathtub.
 The car was later known as the Porsche Special or the Bill Rutan Special.

-In 1958 Rutan competed his self-built car in the USAC Road Racing Championship.
+In 1958, Rutan competed his self-built car in the USAC Road Racing Championship.
 Facing professionally built sportscars such as the Aston Martin DBR2 and Jaguar D-Type the Porsche Special pulled off impressive results.
 At the Marlboro Grand Prix, at Marlboro Motor Raceway, Rutan finished in fourth place.
 Rutan finished sixth in points.
 Rutan's brother, Charles also competed in the series in the Porsche Special.

 Rutan won the 1961 Climb to the Clouds.
 The car ran the gravel and dirt mountain course in a record time, beating Carroll Shelby's record time set in 1956 in a Ferrari 375 Formula One car.

-After 1961 the Climb to the Clouds was not run for another 29 years.
+After 1961, the Climb to the Clouds was not run for another 29 years.
 The race returned in 1990, now with the track fully paved.
 Rutan beat his own record by five seconds, racing the same tires used in 1961.
 Tim O'Neil won the overall hillclimb almost two minutes faster than Rutan in a Volkswagen Golf Rallye.

 Rutan later raced the 2007 Pittsburgh Vintage Grand Prix.
 Rutan sold the car in 2009 to local Connecticut businessman David Winstead.
-During 15 months the car was disassembled, cleaned up, and reassembled.
+During 15 months, the car was disassembled, cleaned up, and reassembled.

 The car was featured on Chasing Classic Cars.
 Series presenter Wayne Carini raced the Porsche Special at the Grand Ascent in Hershey, Pennsylvania, in 2012.
 Carini finished second in the hillclimb, beaten only by a 1958 Lotus 7.
-In August 2012 the car was sold at auction by Mecum Auctions in Monterey, California.
+In August 2012, the car was sold at auction by Mecum Auctions in Monterey, California.